Politics of the European Union: Elections

+As of 2024, Bulgaria's GERB, Croatia's HDZ, Cyprus’ DISY, Germany's CDU/CSU, Hungary's Fidesz, Malta's Labour Party and Sweden’s Swedish Social Democratic have won seats in every EU election.

 Political parties

-Political parties in the member states organise themselves with like-minded parties in other states into political parties at European level or Europarties.
-Most national parties are a member of one of these Europarties and there are currently 11 that are recognised and receive EU funding.
-Europarties behave and operate to a certain extent like national parties but only the larger ones (EPP, PES, ELDR) put forward comprehensive manifestos during the campaigns for the European elections.
+Political parties across member states organise themselves with like-minded parties into European political parties.
+Most national parties are now members of a European political party.
+European parties behave and operate to a certain extent like national parties, receive public funding from the European Union, and put forward manifestos during the campaigns for the European elections.

-The Europarties are horizontally present in all the main institutions – Council, Commission, Parliament – but are most active through their political groups in Parliament.
-At the beginning of every parliamentary term, most organise themselves with other parties, non-attached national parties or independents to form a political group.
-No party has ever held a majority in the Parliament, this does not have a great effect as it does not form a government but there is usual a coalition between the two major parties to elect the President of the European Parliament.
+European parties are horizontally present in all the main institutions – Council, Commission, Parliament – but are most active through their political groups of the European Parliament.
+At the beginning of every parliamentary term, European parties organise themselves, including with non-member national parties or independent candidates, to form a political group.
+No European party has ever held a majority in the European Parliament, however this does not have a great impact, as European parties or groups do not form a government; however, pro-European political parties usually agree among themselves to elect the President of the European Parliament.

 Foreign affairs

-The EU's chief diplomat, sometimes dubbed its foreign minister, is the High Representative, Josep Borrell.
+The EU's chief diplomat, sometimes dubbed its foreign minister, is the High Representative, Kaja Kallas.

 The foreign policy of the European Union is characterised as being: